IanLunn/Hover/README.md

 ## Using Grunt for Development

 Grunt is non-essential but can speed up development.
 With [Grunt installed](http://gruntjs.com/getting-started), run `grunt` from the command line to set up a development server accessed at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).
-With Grunt running, SASS or LESS will be preprocessed (depending on whether you work out of the `scss` or `less` folder) and CSS files will be minified.
+With Grunt running, Sass or LESS will be preprocessed (depending on whether you work out of the `scss` or `less` folder) and CSS files will be minified.

 **Note:** Originally Grunt was set up to autoprefix CSS properties but to make the project as accessible as possible, this is no longer the case.
-The `prefixed(property, value)` SASS/LESS mixin should be used for browser prefixing instead.
-See [Using SASS/LESS for Development](#using-sassless-for-development) and [Using LESS for Development].
+The `prefixed(property, value)` Sass/LESS mixin should be used for browser prefixing instead.
+See [Using Sass/LESS for Development](#using-Sassless-for-development) and [Using LESS for Development].

-## Using SASS/LESS for Development
+## Using Sass/LESS for Development

-SASS/LESS are non-essential but can speed up development.
-Preprocess SASS/LESS with your favourite software or the environment provided via [Grunt](#using-grunt-for-development).
+Sass/LESS are non-essential but can speed up development.
+Preprocess Sass/LESS with your favourite software or the environment provided via [Grunt](#using-grunt-for-development).

-SASS/LESS is used in the Hover.css project to separate various CSS into specific files.
+Sass/LESS is used in the Hover.css project to separate various CSS into specific files.
 Each effect is within its own file in the `effects` directory.
 Hover.css also uses the following `.scss` and `.less` files:

 ### _hacks
 Contains hacks (undesirable but usually necessary lines of code) applied to certain effects.
 [Hacks explained here](https://github.com/IanLunn/Hover/wiki/Hacks-Explained).